USS Caswell

 USS Caswell (AKA-72) was a Tolland-class attack cargo ship in service with the United States Navy from 1944 to 1946.
 She was sold into commercial service and was scrapped in 1973.

 History

 Caswell, a Type C2-S-AJ3 ship, was named after Caswell County, North Carolina.
-She was launched on 24 October 1944 by North Carolina Shipbuilding Co., Wilmington, North Carolina, under a Maritime Commission contract; sponsored by Mrs. W. H. Williamson; acquired by the Navy on 27 November 1944; and commissioned on 13 December 1944.
+She was launched on 24 October 1944 by North Carolina Shipbuilding Co., Wilmington, North Carolina, under a United States Maritime Commission contract; sponsored by Mrs. W. H. Williamson; acquired by the Navy on 27 November 1944; and commissioned on 13 December 1944.

 World War II, 1944–1945

 Caswell cleared Bayonne, New Jersey, on 16 January 1945 for the Panama Canal and Guadalcanal, arriving on 14 February.
 A month of training preceded her departure combat-loaded for the Okinawa beaches.
 Sailing with the Northern Attack Force, Caswell arrived for the initial landings on 1 April, and remained off the beaches for the next week, landing cargo to support the 6th Marines in their rapid advance across the Motobu Peninsula.
 The skillful work of her men made an important contribution to this success, and she cleared Okinawa on 9 April for overhaul and replenishment at Pearl Harbor.